Wholesale ChannelOperator playbook

 Catalog ordering.
 Browse a brand's wholesale catalog, build an order, submit it.
 Faire structures this around their payment terms — typically net 60 on new brand relationships, free returns on first-time brand orders.
 The order flows to the brand with product selection and payment structured.

 POS product sync.
-With the integrations active across Shopify, Square, Clover, and Lightspeed, placing a Faire order automatically imports the product's data — images, descriptions, variants, cost — into the connected inventory system.
-That eliminates a manual catalog-import step that used to follow every new-brand order.
+With integrations across Shopify, Square, Clover, and Lightspeed, placing a Faire order can import product data — images, descriptions, variants, SKUs, categories, and cost fields depending on the integration — into the connected inventory system.
+That reduces a manual catalog-import step that used to follow every new-brand order.

 Basic order tracking.
 Faire maintains an order status view inside the marketplace.
 Orders move from submitted to confirmed to shipped, with basic tracking surfaced per order.